 Echo Base Reel

 Echo might be best known for their great value entry level fly rods and combo.
 They also happen to produce a range of nice entry level reels.
-To summarise the Base, it is light, smooth with a solid drag.
+To summarise the Base, it is light, and smooth with a solid drag.

 The Echo is made out of a light, let strong composite material which is similar to the graphite which many spinning reels are assembled from.
 This also makes the Echo one of the lightest reels on this list weighing in at only 5.1oz for the 5/6 weight version.